[Editor’s note] This post was originally published in January 2017. It has been updated and republished in May 2019.

 - Turmeric is the ultimate inflammation fighter, including for inflammation in the brain that occurs as a result of EBV.

-- Burdock root supports the liver so it can remove pathogens.
+- Burdock root supports the liver so it can remove pathogens and toxins.

-- Astaxanathin, lutein, quercetin, and selenium also show powerful protection against EBV activation.
+- Astaxanathin, lutein, quercetin, and selenium show powerful protection against EBV activation.

 - EBV is one of the viruses that trigger NF-kB, and activation of NF-kB has been linked to various cancers.
 Alpha Lipoic Acid (ALA) has been shown to inhibit NF-kB.